-The policy for model revision and management will be reviewed.
+The policy for hurricane model revision and management will be reviewed.

-Portions of the code, not necessarily related to recent changes in the model, will be reviewed.
+Portions of the code, not necessarily related to recent changes in the hurricane model, will be reviewed.

 4. The tracking software will be reviewed and checked for the ability to track date and time.

-5. The list of all model revisions as specified in CI-6.D will be reviewed.
+5. The list of all hurricane model revisions as specified in CI-6.D will be reviewed.

-CI-7 Security
+CI-7 Hurricane Model Security

-The modeling organization shall have implemented and fully documented security procedures for: (1) secure access to individual computers where the software components or data can be created or modified, (2) secure operation of the model by clients, if relevant, to ensure that the correct software operation cannot be compromised, (3) anti-virus software installation for all machines where all components and data are being accessed, and (4) secure access to documentation, software, and data in the event of a catastrophe.
+The modeling organization shall have implemented and fully documented security procedures for: (1) secure access to individual computers where the software components or data can be created or modified, (2) secure operation of the hurricane model by clients, if relevant, to ensure that the correct software operation cannot be compromised, (3) anti-virus software installation for all machines where all components and data are being accessed, and (4) secure access to documentation, software, and data in the event of a catastrophe.

-Purpose: Security procedures are necessary to maintain an adequate, secure, and correct base for code, data, and documentation.
+Purpose: To ensure that the hurricane model is secured against unauthorized access.
+Security procedures are necessary to maintain an adequate, secure, and correct base for code, data, and documentation.
 The modeling organization is expected to have a secure location supporting all code, data, and documentation development and maintenance.
 Necessary measures include, but are not limited to, (1) virus protection, (2) limited access protocols for software, hardware, and networks, and (3) backup and redundancy procedures.

 Relevant Form: G-6, Computer/Information Standards Expert Certification